-You can learn about How Does a Thermometer Work.
-A thermometer features a glass tube sealed at both ends and is partly crammed with liquid-like mercury or alcohol.
-The liquid rises within the glass tube as the temperature around the thermometer’s bulb heats up.
-When it’s hot, the liquid inside the thermometer will expand and rise within the tube.
+You can learn about how a Thermometer Works.
+A thermometer features a glass tube sealed at both ends and is partly filled with liquid, such as mercury or alcohol.
+The liquid rises within the glass tube as the temperature of the thermometer’s bulb heats up.
+When it’s hot, the liquid inside the thermometer expands and rises within the tube.

 Thermometer Work

-Some other types of thermometers work based on different principles, such as bimetallic strip thermometers, which measure temperature using the different thermal expansion rates of two metals, or infrared thermometers, which measure temperature using the emitted or absorbed thermal radiation.
+Some other types of thermometers operate based on different principles, such as bimetallic strip thermometers, which measure temperature by the differing thermal expansion rates of two metals, or infrared thermometers, which measure temperature by detecting the emitted or absorbed thermal radiation.
 However, the basic principle of using the property of thermal expansion or contraction to measure temperature is common among most thermometers.

 How Does It Work?

-A thermometer may be a device that measures the temperature of things.
-The name is formed from two smaller words: “Thermos” which means heat and “meter” which means to live.
+A thermometer may be a device that measures temperature.
+The name is formed from two smaller words: “Thermos,” meaning heat, and “meter,” meaning to measure.

-A thermometer can be used to measure the temperature outside or inside your house, inside your oven, or even inside your body if you’re sick.
+A thermometer can measure temperature inside your house, in your oven, or even inside your body if you’re sick.
 Galileo was probably one of the earliest inventors of the thermometer.

-We know him more for his studies of the system and his “revolutionary” theory (then) that the world and planets rotated around the sun.
-Galileo is claimed to have used a tool called a thermoscope around 1600—that’s 400 years ago!
+We know him more from his studies of the system and his “revolutionary” theory (at the time) that the world and planets rotate around the sun.
+Galileo claims to have used a tool called a thermoscope around 1600—400 years ago!

-The thermometers we use today are different than those Galileo may have used.
-A bulb is usually at the bottom of the thermometer with an extended glass tube stretching out the highest.
+The thermometers we use today are different from those Galileo may have used.
+A bulb is usually located at the bottom of the thermometer, with an extended glass tube extending to the highest point.
 Early thermometers used water, but because water freezes, there was no way to measure temperatures other than the melting point of water.

 So, alcohol, which freezes at a temperature below the purpose where water freezes, was used.

-The red-colored or silver line within the middle of the thermometer moves up and down counting on the temperature.
-The thermometer measures temperatures in Fahrenheit and Celsius, and another scale is called Kelvin.
-Fahrenheit is employed mostly within us, and most of the planet uses Celsius.
+The red-colored or silver line within the middle of the thermometer moves up and down, depending on the temperature.
+The thermometer measures temperatures in Fahrenheit and Celsius; another scale is the Kelvin scale.
+Fahrenheit is primarily used in the United States, while most of the world uses Celsius.
 Scientists use Kelvin.

 Fahrenheit is named after the German physicist Gabriel D. Fahrenheit, who developed his scale in 1724.
-Ice freezes at 32 degrees Fahrenheit (F for short), and water boils at 212 degrees F. Fahrenheit arbitrarily decided that the difference between the freezing point and boiling point of water should be 180 degrees.
+Ice freezes at 32 degrees Fahrenheit (F), and water boils at 212 degrees F. Fahrenheit arbitrarily decided that the difference between the freezing point and boiling point of water should be 180 degrees.

 Centigrade means “divided into 100 degrees.”
 Celsius developed his scale in 1742.
-He started with the melting point of water, which he said was 0 degrees Celsius (C for short).
+He began with the melting point of water, which he stated was 0 degrees Celsius (°C).
 He then marked the point where water boils at 100 degrees C.

-This scale is far more scientific because the measurement is weakened to a good 100 degrees.
-This is almost like the scientific system of measuring distance and weight, which is called the system of weights and measures.
+This scale is far more scientific because the measurement is limited to a good 100 degrees.
+This is similar to the scientific system of measuring distance and weight, known as the system of weights and measures.

 This is at minus 273.15 degrees Celsius (or -523.67 F)!
-At this temperature, the lowest possible temperature occurs when no heat remains during a substance.
+At the lowest possible temperature, no heat remains in a substance.

 Absolute zero is the point at which molecules don’t move (relative to the remainder of the body).
 As scientists know, nothing within the universe can get that cold!